TeamLapen/Vampirism/README.md

 If you want to create an addon, checkout this https://github.com/TeamLapen/VampirismAddonExample and consider contacting maxanier.

 ## Code Structure
+The _master branch_ serves as the main development branch.
+Besides that there is a branch with the latest stable release code, it receives bugfixes which are usually cherry-pick merged in to the master branch.
+There also is a 1.9 branch which might be up-to-date with the latest release branch (for 1.10).
 The source code is currently divided into three parts, which might be split in the future.
 #### Vampirism
 Located in de.teamlapen.vampirism